-SWAMPSCOTT — An employment agreement reached between the former principal of Stanley Elementary School, who was let go after coming out as transgender earlier this year, includes stipulations on clothing and pronoun choices.
+SWAMPSCOTT — An employment agreement reached between the former principal of Stanley Elementary School, who was let go after coming out as transgender earlier this year, and the school district includes stipulations on clothing and pronoun choices.

 Thomas Shannon Daniels can return as an elementary school teacher in the 2019-2020 school year if he meets certain conditions, such as consistency with pronoun usage, or how he chooses to be referred to, and if he maintains consistent clothing choices, according to an agreement between Daniels, the Swampscott School Committee and Superintendent Pamela Angelakis.

 Daniels can return to Swampscott Public Schools, but with a pay cut.
 He was making $109,056 during his last year as principal and will remain on leave for the remainder of the school year.
 If Daniels receives the necessary certifications to return as a teacher, he will be paid at a teacher’s master’s level scale at about $79,000, according to the superintendent’s office.

 Under the terms of the agreement, Daniels, who became the principal of Stanley School in 2012, will receive a lump sum payment of $90,000 and must provide a note from a licensed psychiatrist clearing him to return to work before the start of the next school year.